 Our Conclusion

-Although you can paint your home exterior yourself, it’s usually a good idea to hire a professional.
+Although you can paint your home exterior yourself, hiring a professional is usually a good idea.
 Experienced painters will create a more consistent final product, and they’ll finish the project faster.
-As a bonus, they can also take care of the extensive preparation and cleanup.
+As a bonus, they can also handle the extensive preparation and cleanup.
 Painters may also offer a warranty on their work.
+Most local contractors will give free painting estimates, so get more than one quote to ensure you get the best price on your fresh coat of paint.

-FAQ About Exterior House Painting Costs
+FAQs About Exterior House Painting Costs

 How long should an exterior paint job last?